alechill/redux-heartbeat/README.md

 )
 ```

-This will cause an FSA compliant action to be dispatched each time the heartbeat duration has passed (default is 30seconds, but can be overridden).
+This will cause an FSA compliant action to be dispatched each time the heartbeat duration has passed (default is 30 seconds, but can be overridden).
 The heartbeat action will have the following shape...

 ```js
 {